oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 If you see an error, then consult [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}) in the Model in Image user guide.

-This completes the sample scenario.
+This completes the sample scenarios.

 ### Cleanup

-If you wish to remove the resources you have created in this sample:
+To remove the resources you have created in these samples:

 1. Delete the domain resources.
    ```